cantide5ga/pluto-rd/README.md

 */
 ```
 #### Keywords
-These are the primitive objects used by the Word Cloud to present tag information and interact with fetching relevant entires.
+These are the primitive objects used by the Word Cloud to present tag information and interact with fetching relevant entries.
 The expected structure:
 ```
 Keyword {
         handle: string